eclipse-hono/hono/site/content/user-guide/http-adapter.md

   * 202 (Accepted): The telemetry data has been accepted for processing.
 Note that this does not *guarantee* successful delivery to potential consumers.
   * 400 (Bad Request): The request cannot be processed because the content type header is missing or the request body is empty.
   * 401 (Unauthorized): The request cannot be processed because the request does not contain valid credentials.
-  * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted, i.e. the given device either does not belong to the given tenant or is disabled.
+  * 403 (Forbidden): The request cannot be processed because the device's registration status cannot be asserted.
+Possible reasons for this might be:

+      The given tenant is not allowed to use this protocol adapter.
+      The given device does not belong to the given tenant.
+      The given device is disabled.

   * 503 (Service Unavailable): The request cannot be processed because there is no consumer of telemetry data for the given tenant connected to Hono.

 This is the preferred way for devices to publish telemetry data.
 It is available only if the protocol adapter is configured to require devices to authenticate (which is the default).